 See the AWS documentation for more information.

-- From the Environments page, click the Environment for which you want to add or remove user access.
+- In DataFlow, from the Environments page, click the Environment for which you want to add or remove user access.

-- From the Actions menu, click Manage Remote Access.
+- From the Actions menu, click Manage Kubernetes API Server User Access.

 Provide the Cloud User ID you want to authorize.